dolphindb/DolphinDBPlugin/formatArrow/README.md

 a: [[1,2,3,4,5,6,7,8,9,10]]
 ```

-Note: Currently, the DolphinDB server doesn’t support enabling compression when the Arrow protocol is used.
+Note: Currently, the DolphinDB server doesn't support enabling compression when the Arrow protocol is used.

 ## 3. Supported Data Types